refinedev/refine/documentation/docs/migration-guide/auth-provider.md

 We wanted to create a common interface for the methods of `authProvider` to make it easier to debug and understand the authentication process more easily.

-Previously, the `authProvider` methods returned a resolved or rejected promise rather than a resolved promise with consistent return types.
-This behavior is not ideal since a rejected promise is typically associated with an error or exceptional case, which is not the case for an authentication failure.
-This caused confusion for developers and made it harder to debug unexpected behaviors.
+Previously, the `authProvider` methods were expected to be resolved on success and rejected on any failure.
+This behavior wasn't ideal since rejected promise is typically associated with an error or an exceptional case.
+Considering some expected errors like wrong email/password combination isn't a failure and needs to be propagated to the user, rejected promises caused confusion for developers and made it harder to debug real unexpected behaviors.

-`authProvider` methods now returns a resolved promise in all cases, with an object that contains a `success` key.
-The `success` key indicates whether the operation was successful or not, and an optional `error` key that contains an `Error` object in case of failure.
+`authProvider` methods now returns a resolved promise in all cases, with an object containing `success` key.
+The `success` key indicates whether the operation was successful or not, and an optional `error` key with `Error` object in case of a failure.

 Additionally, the auth hooks no longer have default redirection paths.
 This behavior could be confusing for developers who were not aware of it.
-By adding a `redirectTo` property to the `authProvider` method's return object, developers can have more control over where the user is redirected after a successful operation.
+By adding a `redirectTo` property to the `authProvider` methods' return object explicitly, developers can have more control over where the user is redirected after a successful operation.

 ## Naming changes